tkhamez/neucore/doc/features.md

 ### anonymous

-- Can login with EVE SSO.
-- This role is added automatically to every unauthenticated client.
-- This role cannot be added to player accounts.
+This role is added automatically to every unauthenticated client, it cannot be added to player accounts.

+Auth API
+- EVE SSO login URL. `/user/auth/login-url`
+- Result of last SSO attempt. `/user/auth/result`

 ### user

-- This role is added to all player accounts.
+This role is added to all player accounts.

-- Can see his own data (character name, groups etc.).
-- Can see a list of his EVE characters.
-- Can update his characters from ESI.
-- Can change his "Main".
+Auth API
-- Can add "Alts".
-Alts need to be authenticated with EVE SSO before they are added to the player account.
+- EVE SSO login URL to add additional characters to an account. `/user/auth/login-alt-url`
+- User logout. `/user/auth/logout`

+Character API
+- Return the logged in EVE character. `/user/character/show`
+- Update a character with data from ESI. `/user/character/{id}/update`

+Group API
-- Can see a list of public groups.
+- List all public groups. `/user/group/public`

-- Can request to be added to a public group.
-- Can see a list of his applications.
+Player API
+- Returns the logged in player with all properties. `/user/player/show`
+- Submit a group application. `/user/player/add-application/{gid}`
-- Can cancel an application.
+- Cancel a group application. `/user/player/remove-application/{gid}`
-- Can leave a group.
+- Leave a group. `/user/player/leave-group/{gid}`
-- Can logout.
+- Change the main character from the player account. `/user/player/set-main/{cid}`

 ### user-admin

+Character API
-- Can see a list of all player accounts.
+- Return a list of characters that matches the name (partial matching, minimum 3 characters).
-- Can see all data (characters, roles, groups, etc.) from all players.
+  `/user/character/find-by/{name}`
+- Return the player to whom the character belongs. `/user/character/find-player-of/{id}`
-- Can update any character from ESI.
+- Update a character with data from ESI. `/user/character/{id}/update`

-- Can add and remove from player accounts.
-- Can search for characters by character name.
-- Can search for players by character ID.
+Player API
+- List all players. `/user/player/all`
+- Add a role to the player. `/user/player/{id}/add-role/{name}`
+- Remove a role from a player. `/user/player/{id}/remove-role/{name}`
+- Show all data from a player. `/user/player/{id}/show`

 ### group-admin

+Alliance API
+- List all alliances. `/user/alliance/all`
+- List all alliances that have groups assigned. `/user/alliance/with-groups`
+- Add an EVE alliance to the database. `/user/alliance/add/{id}`
+- Add a group to the alliance. `/user/alliance/{id}/add-group/{gid}`
+- Remove a group from the alliance. `/user/alliance/{id}/remove-group/{gid}`

+Character API
-- Can see a list of all groups.
+- Return a list of characters that matches the name (partial matching, minimum 3 characters).
+  `/user/character/find-by/{name}`
+- Return the player to whom the character belongs. `/user/character/find-player-of/{id}`

+Corporation API
+- List all corporations. `/user/corporation/all`
+- List all corporations that have groups assigned. `/user/corporation/with-groups`
+- Add an EVE corporation to the database. `/user/corporation/add/{id}`
+- Add a group to the corporation. `/user/corporation/{id}/add-group/{gid}`
+- Remove a group from the corporation. `/user/corporation/{id}/remove-group/{gid}`

+Group API
-- Can create, rename and delete groups.
+- List all groups. `/user/group/all`
+- Create a group. `/user/group/create`
+- Rename a group. `/user/group/{id}/rename`
-- Can change the visibility of a group.
+- Change visibility of a group. `/user/group/{id}/set-visibility/{choice}`
-- Can see a list of all player accounts with the role group-manager.
-- Can add and remove group managers to a group.
+- Delete a group. `/user/group/{id}/delete`
-- Can see a list of all managers of a group.
+- List all managers of a group. `/user/group/{id}/managers`
-- Can manage configuration for automatic group assignment ("Corporation" and "Alliance" API).
-- Can see a list of all player accounts.
+- Assign a player as manager to a group. `/user/group/{id}/add-manager/{pid}`
-- Can search for characters by character name.
-- Can search for players by character ID.
+- Remove a manager (player) from a group. `/user/group/{id}/remove-manager/{pid}`

+Player API
+- List all players. `/user/player/all`
+- List all players with the role group-manger. `/user/player/group-managers`

 ### group-manager

-- Can see groups of which he is manager.
-- Can see a list of member from his groups.
-- Can see players that requested to be added to his groups
-- Can add and remove any player to a group of which he is manager.
+Group API
+- List all applicants of a group. `/user/group/{id}/applicants`
-- Can delete a player's request to join a group of which he is manager.
+- Remove a player's request to join a group. `/user/group/{id}/remove-applicant/{pid}`
+- Adds a player to a group. `/user/group/{id}/add-member/{pid}`
+- Remove player from a group. `/user/group/{id}/remove-member/{pid}`
+- List all members of a group. `/user/group/{id}/members`

+Player API
-- Can see a list of all players.
+- List all players. `/user/player/all`

 ### app-admin

+App API
-- Can see a list of all apps.
+- List all apps. `/user/app/all`
-- Can create, rename and delete apps.
-- Can see a list of all groups.
+- Create an app. `/user/app/create`
+- Rename an app. `/user/app/{id}/rename`
+- Delete an app. `/user/app/{id}/delete`
-- Can see a list of all groups of an app
+- List all managers of an app. `/user/app/{id}/managers`
-- Can add and remove apps to/from a group.
-- Can see a list of all player accounts with the role app-manager.
+- Assign a player as manager to an app. `/user/app/{id}/add-manager/{pid}`
+- Remove a manager (player) from an app. `/user/app/{id}/remove-manager/{pid}`
-- Can see a list of all managers of an app.
+- List all groups of an app. `/user/app/{id}/groups`
-- Can assign app managers to an app.
+- Add a group to an app. `/user/app/{id}/add-group/{gid}`
+- Remove a group from an app. `/user/app/{id}/remove-group/{gid}`

+Group API
+- List all groups. `/user/group/all`

+Player API
+- List all players with the role app-manger. `/user/player/app-managers`

 ### app-manager

-- Can change the password for apps of which he is manager.
+App API
+- Generates a new application secret.
+The new secret is returned, it cannot be retrieved afterwards.
+  `/user/app/{id}/change-secret`

 ### app

-- This role is added to all authenticated apps automatically.
-- This role cannot be added to player accounts.
+This role is added to all authenticated apps automatically.
+It cannot be added to player accounts.

-- Can request info about itself (name, ID)
-- Can request groups for a character ("Alt" or "Main" does not matter).
-The API only returns groups that are assigned to the app and the associated player account of the requested character.
+Application API
+- Show app information. `/app/v1/show`
+- Return groups of the character's player account. `/app/v1/groups/{cid}`
+- Return groups of multiple players, identified by one of their character IDs. `/app/v1/groups`
+- Return groups of the corporation. `/app/v1/corp-groups/{cid}`
+- Return groups of multiple corporations. `/app/v1/corp-groups`
+- Return groups of the alliance. `/app/v1/alliance-groups/{aid}`
+- Return groups of multiple alliances. `/app/v1/alliance-groups`
-- Can query the main character of an account using an EVE character ID.
+- Returns the main character of the player account to which the character ID belongs.
-- Can request groups of corporations and alliances.
+  `/app/v1/main/{cid}`

 ## Console application